Leo von Caprivi

-Biography

-Family background
+Early life

 Leo von Caprivi was born in Charlottenburg (then a town in the Prussian Province of Brandenburg, today a district of Berlin), the son of jurist Julius Leopold von Caprivi (1797–1865), who later became a judge at the Prussian supreme court and member of the Prussian House of Lords.
-His father's family was of Italian origin (Caprara Montecuccoli, from Modena), and possibly also Slovenian.
-It has been claimed that their original surname was Kopriva and they originated from Koprivnik (Nesseltal) near Kočevje in the Kočevje Rog (Hornwald) region of Lower Carniola (present-day Slovenia).
-However, other research states that this cannot be confirmed.
+His father's family was of Italian origin (Caprara Montecuccoli, from Modena).
 The Caprivis were ennobled during the 17th century Ottoman–Habsburg wars.
 They later moved to Landau in Silesia.
 His mother was Emilie Köpke, daughter of Gustav Köpke, headmaster of the Berlinisches Gymnasium zum Grauen Kloster and teacher of Caprivi's predecessor Otto von Bismarck.
+Caprivi's brother was lieutenant general Raimund von Caprivi and his nephew, Leo von Caprivi was an aide-de-camp to Emperor Wilhelm II.

-On a personal level, Leo von Caprivi was an affable man with few close friends.
-He never married.
+Caprivi's origins differentiated him from the majority of the Prussian upper class, since he was not a large landowner.
+Accordingly, he later described himself as "without are and straw."
+He was a Protestant.
+On a personal level, Leo von Caprivi was an affable man with few close friends, who remained unmarried.